Wednesday, December 31, 2014

 H-Mec II

-H Mec II carries on from where the first game nicely Jon and Sally Garry and appears to be a version of Pac-Man for the Atari STe.
-However, it's very different thanks to the monster AI which makes this more of a game of chase.
+H Mec II is a version of Pac-Man for the Atari STe.
+However, it's very different thanks to the monster AI, which makes this more of a game of chase.
+Like a mix of Lode Runner and Pac-Man.
 The graphics are excellent and make use of the hardware scrolling, Blitter, and all those extra colours.
-Music is by a whole host of famous people like Tao, Big Alec, Count Zero and more.
+Music is by a whole host of famous people like Tao, Big Alec, Count Zero, and more.
 Timeless and utterly stunning tunes.

-I could say that this is one of the better PacMan games out there but it's not.
-Sure, H-Mec 2 looks like PacMan and there are pills to nosh, but it actually plays differently when being chased around a maze by angry monsters.
-It's more like Lode Runner and pretty darn addictive too.
-You will love every second of this - it's a cracker!!
+I could say this is one of the better Pac-Man games out there, but it's not.
+Sure, H-Mec 2 looks like PacMan and there are pills to nosh, but it plays differently when being chased around a maze by angry monsters.
+It really is more like Lode Runner and darn addictive.
+You will love every second - it's a Christmas Cracker!!

-So waste no more idle time and get this downloaded from Atari Mania right now!
+So waste no more idle time and get it downloaded from Atari Legend.

 Friday, October 31, 2014